tanhauhau/tanhauhau.github.io/content/blog/i-wrote-my-module-bundler-ii-for-the-web/index.md

 To bundle for the web, the most important piece is to have the HTML.

 Usually, we provide an HTML template to the module bundler.
-And when the module bundler finishes the bundling process, it will come up with a list of files that is required to start the application and add them into the HTML file in the form of a `<script>` tag.
+And when the module bundler finishes the bundling process, it will come up with a list of files that is required to start the application and add them into the HTML file in the form of a `&lt;script&gt;` tag.

 To illustrate here is the HTML template that I've prepared: